Derkades/WebApp/README.md

 - No repetition!
     - Shuffle algorithm ensures the least recently played songs are picked first.
 - No metadata hassle!
-    - Album covers are automatically fetched from MusicBrainz or using a bing web scraper
+    - Album covers are automatically fetched from MusicBrainz or using a web scraper
     - Lyrics are automatically fetched using a web scraper
     - Metadata editor to easily correct metadata during music playback
 - Easy file management!
     - Built-in web file browser to download, upload, rename and delete files
     - Built-in music downloader using `yt-dlp`
 - Performant!
-    - Written in pure HTML, CSS and JavaScript without third party libraries.
-The frontend is fast even, on an old laptop or cheap single board computer!
+    - Written in pure HTML, CSS and JavaScript with minimal third party libraries.
+The frontend is fast, even on an old laptop or cheap single board computer!
     - Queued songs are stored as blobs in the browser's storage.
 Temporary internet connection issues are no problem.
 - Mobile compatible!
     - Responsive design, made for desktop and mobile